In Short

 While it is recommended that students follow the BS biology/health sciences program, pre-health professional students can major in any of the available majors at Fitchburg State University.
 However, since many of the courses are required courses for the biology major, it is likely the student will choose to major in Biology.
 Careful planning is required to complete the required coursework in a timely manner with an excellent grade point average.

-The BS in Biology with Health Sciences Concentration is especially designed for preparing students for admission to postgraduate programs in the health professions.
+The B.S. in Biology with Health Sciences Concentration or B.S. in Exercise and Sports Science with a Clinical Exercise Physiology Concentration are specially designed for preparing students for admission to postgraduate programs in the health professions.